notryanb/notryanb.github.io/_posts/2017-11-01-increasing-rusts-reach.md

 With the help of the Diesel Core team,
 I got pretty far in implementing [my blog] with most of the features I wanted.
+It's still a WIP and has lots of bad code, but a great playground to experiment with new ideas.
 This blog itself (sorry, it's Jekyll for now... heh), features articles on what I've learned in setting up and creating the Rust Blog project.
 There will be more to come :)!